Cervical Cancer: Symptoms, Stages, Causes, Medicines & Treatments

 There are two main types of cervical cancer: Squamous cell carcinoma and adenocarcinoma, each one is classified by what they look like under a microscope.

 - Squamous cell carcinoma: Squamous cell carcinoma begins with the thin flat cells that line the bottom of the cervix.
-This type of cervical cancer accounts for 80-90 percent of all cervical cancer cases.
+This type accounts for 80-90 percent of all cervical cancer cases.

 - Adenocarcinoma: Adenocarcinoma develops in the glandular cells that line the upper portion of the cervix.
 These cancers make up 10-20 percent of all cervical cancer cases.